gokaybiz/pixelator/readme.md

+# Pixelify Your High-Res Images

-pixelator is a fun and experimental project that intentionally degrades an image over several cycles.
+Pixelator is a fun and experimental project that intentionally degrades an image over several cycles.
 Imagine your pristine image suffering through repeated JPEG compression and a bit of intentional randomization until it transforms into an abstract artwork. (pixel arts may be?)

 ## Features